andrew-haines/Algorithms/README.md

 A collection of sorting algorithms and datastructures in java

 Below is the output of a single run on a macbook pro so that performance characteristics can be compared.
-Please ignore the memory footprint.
-These values are clearly not correct

 BubbleSort			- On 100000 random integer values: 52368ms
 InsertionSort			- On 100000 random integer values: 16374ms